 Salimi Akill, Resident Assistant, was born and raised in Accra, Ghana.
 Growing up in Ghana, Salimi observed the talent and brilliance amongst the less privileged youth who were deprived the opportunity to explore their potential to its fullest.
 They could not afford quality education, thus having very little to no set of outlets providing opportunities for growth and development.
 Most of these children and teenagers inevitably ended up on the streets as hawkers exposed and vulnerable to hunger, child exploitation and early marriage.
-Salimi was filled with so much empathy and concern.
+Salimi was filled with empathy and concern.
 This motivation propelled her to complete her education and training needed to be better equipped to promote social change in deprived communities.

 She has over five years experience working as a Creative Director in an eminent Advertising Agency in Ghana.
 In 2011, she received full scholarship from Savannah College of Arts and Design(SCAD) to pursue her B.F.A in Fashion Design.
 At SCAD, she took on various leadership positions as a Resident Assistant, Community Assistant and was later promoted to work as a Summer Programs Coordinator.
 These opportunities gave her a wealth of experience in working with children, teenagers and families from all walks of life as well as parents and teachers.
 She also served her community by volunteering with Atlanta Dream Center empowering broken communities through the word and love of God.
 After graduation from SCAD, she had the opportunity to pursue an internship with a high-end couture brand Marchesa which thereafter turned into a job.
 After working in the fashion industry for a while, she knew she wasn’t fulfilling her true calling from God, which is to use her talent and design abilities to empower women and the youth in deprived communities to succeed and become self-sufficient.
 This shift in thinking moved her to pursue her M.F.A in Design for Social Innovation(DSI) at the School of Visual Arts.
 At DSI, she had the opportunity to work for ZanaAfrica, a non-profit organization empowering less privileged women and young girls through Menstrual/Reproductive Health Education in Nairobi, Kenya.
 She also created a support group named after a young homeless youth, providing him with a reliable community and support system.

 Viviana Camacho, Parent Assistant, has abundant experience caring for children and elderly in various settings.
 She has been trained and certified as a NYC Foster Parent.
 She completed studies at Hostos Community College in 2016 and is a Certified Nursing Assistant, with clinical experience at Bronx Lebanon Rehabilitation and experience as a receptionist at South Bronx Dialysis Center.
 She additionally holds CPR certification from the American Health Association.
 This medical knowledge will be an asset as Viviana cares for our residents and their children.
 She lives out her faith daily in a tangible way and is very transparent with her love for the Lord.
 Viviana is responsible, caring, and attentive with the gift to interact with children in a way that draws them out and makes them feel loved.
+She is the strong mother to three children.

 Born and raised in Atlanta, Georgia, Amber Churn, Guidance Counselor, has had extensive training and leadership experience in the mental health field.